grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/cm.md

 a current baseline configuration of the system is maintained under configuration control;

-the baseline configuration of the system is reviewed and updated {{ insert: param, cm-02_odp.01 }};
+the baseline configuration of the system is reviewed and updated the frequency of baseline configuration review and update is defined;;

-the baseline configuration of the system is reviewed and updated when required due to {{ insert: param, cm-02_odp.02 }};
+the baseline configuration of the system is reviewed and updated when required due to the circumstances requiring baseline configuration review and update are defined;;

 the baseline configuration of the system is reviewed and updated when system components are installed or upgraded.